frankt716/cse-191-fall23/rec02.lagda.md

 A *proposition* is a grammatical sentence.
 It is defined *inductively* as follows:
-  - Proposition letters are propositions
+  - proposition letters are propositions
   - ⊤ and ⊥ are propositions
   - if p is a proposition, then ¬ p is a proposition
   - if p and q are propositions, then p ∧ q is a proposition
   - if p and q are propositions, then p ∨ q is a proposition
   - if p and q are propositions, then p ⇨ q is a proposition

-In the previous example, we included "is-raining" and "is-wednesday" as sentence letters.
+In the previous example, we included "is-raining" and "is-wednesday" as proposition letters.
 By composing propositions with logical symbols, we can form more complicated propositions such as "is-wednesday ⇨ is-raining", and "¬ (is-raining) ∨ is-wednesday ⇨ is-wednesday", etc.

 ```agda